Busbie History, Family Crest & Coats of Arms

 Early Origins of the Busbie family

-.
-In 1330 the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.
+In 1330, the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.

 Important Dates for the Busbie family

 This web page shows only a small excerpt of our Busbie research.
-Another 131 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1788 and 1834 are included under the topic Early Busbie History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1635, 1695, 1644 and 1695 are included under the topic Early Busbie History in all our PDF Extended History products and printed products wherever possible.

 Busbie Spelling Variations

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Busbie has been spelled Busby, Busbe, Busbie and others.

 Early Notables of the Busbie family (pre 1700)